-Not only does protein consumption have the benefits of helping you build and recover muscle it plays a key role in calcium absorption in the body, and as you read above, calcium plays a role in your bone health and density.
+Not only does protein consumption have the health benefits of helping you build and recover muscle it plays a key role in calcium absorption in the body, and as you read above, calcium plays a role in your bone health and density as you age.

-A study involving about 144,000 postmenopausal participants found that those who ate an increased amount of protein saw a boost in overall bone density.
-Collectively, the participants who ate more protein also experienced fewer fractures.
+A study involving about 144,000 postmenopausal participants found that those who ate an increased amount of protein saw a boost in overall stronger bone density.
+Collectively, the participants who ate more protein also experienced fewer fractures and got stronger bones.

-To ensure you are consuming enough protein in your diet there are several strategies you can use.
+To ensure you are consuming enough protein in your diet there are several strategies you can use to build stronger bones.
 Take a good look at your overall protein consumption.
 Start by understanding what foods include protein, determining how much protein you consume, and how much you may need to add.

 Tip #3: Maintain Healthy Weight

 Each of us is a unique individual with unique health needs.
 No two bodies are exactly alike.
-A healthy weight may look different on each person but what applies to all humans is the fact that avoiding yo-yo-ing and fad diets can be beneficial in your journey towards overall health as well as a boon to your bone density.
+A healthy strong weight may look different on each person but what applies to all humans is the fact that avoiding yo-yo-ing and fad diets can be beneficial in your journey towards a strong overall health as well as a boon to your bone density and stronger bones.

 When the initial quick loss happens, often bone density is lost because healthy practices in nutrition and training are not employed.

 When the person’s weight returns or is exceeded these weight-related bone density losses are not regained, leaving a person with a higher body fat percentage to carry the same or more weight on a less strong structure.
-You can imagine the implications of that.
+You can imagine the implications of that on your health.

 Like all things with the human body, we really thrive with healthy sustainable change, that allows our bodies time to catch up to metabolic and structural needs that change with body recomposition (muscle building and fat loss).

-These types of changes may take time but they are more likely to stick and become a lifestyle for a lifetime of healthy living.
+These types of health changes may take time but they are more likely to stick and become a lifestyle for a lifetime of healthy living as we age.

-Tip #4: Eat Your Veggies To Build Strong Bones
+Tip #4: Eat Your Veggies To Build Stronger Bones

-Eating yellow and green vegetables, in particular, have been shown to promote bone growth in children and help maintain bone density in adults.
+Eating yellow and green vegetables, in particular, have been shown to promote bone growth in kids and help maintain bone density in adults.